Key Infrastructure Component for Continued Growth & Expansion

-To support new development on the southeast side of Ankeny, Iowa, efficient access was critical.
-The new Iowa Department of Transportation (DOT) License station, warehouse home centers, hotels, and other commercial properties were depending on roadway infrastructure to support exponential growth and vehicular traffic.
+The rapid population growth in Ankeny, Iowa can in large part be attributed to its proximity to Des Moines and the easy access to Interstate 35.
+To support new development on the southeast side of the city, expanding that efficient access was critical.
+The new Iowa Department of Transportation (DOT) Driver’s License Station, several warehouse retail centers, hotels, and other commercial properties were depending on roadway infrastructure to support the increasing growth and vehicle traffic on the east side of the interstate.

-A significant amount of fill placement was required to achieve the new Corporate Woods Drive interchange grading configuration.
-Through coordination with geotechnical engineers, proper construction procedures and specifications were identified to control settlement of new roadway fill.
+Due to the grading at the interchange site, a significant amount of fill placement was required to achieve the new Corporate Woods Drive roadway configuration.
+Our team’s extensive coordination with the geotechnical engineers helped identify the proper construction procedures and specifications to control the settlement of new roadway fill.

-Roadway alignment and geometry was established early to spring design for the steel plate girder bridge featuring a new aesthetic theme.
-The steel girder design was optimized for the required span lengths over I-35 and to provide proper clearance for interstate traffic below.
+The roadway alignment and geometry were established early in the design process.
+This allowed the bridge design team to immediately get started creating the plans for the steel plate girder bridge featuring a new aesthetic theme.
+The steel girder design was optimized for the required span lengths over Interstate 35 and to provide proper clearance for interstate traffic below.
+Other unique bridge features include:

 - Curved mask walls and end posts with elaborate rustication patterns